Capital letters and small letters are the representation of a language in symbolic form.

 Twenty-seventh letter in the English alphabet

-There was a 27th letter in the English alphabet till two hundred years ago.
-We use this 27th letter always in our writing.
-It is common in use, but we don’t consider it an English letter.
+There was a 27th letter in the English alphabet until two hundred years ago.
+We always use this 27th letter in our writing.
+It is commonly used, but we don’t consider it an English letter.
 We use it as an abbreviation of the word ‘and’.
 That is the ampersand (&).